CompanyofChampions/CoC/index.md

  * [Nioh](./nioh.html).
  * [Hollow Knight](./hollowknight.html).

 >_Dark Souls: Remastered_ and _Dark Souls II: Scholar of the First Sin_ have the same requirements as _Dark Souls_ and _Dark Souls II_.
-All versions of either game are permitted.
+Any versions of these games are permitted.

 <h2 style="text-align: center;"> Banned Criteria</h2>